 - Dependencies: This field lists any dependencies required to use this feature, for example, Labs or Expression Engine V2.
 The other columns assume that the dependencies are enabled/in use.

-- Impacts Clinical Team on Day 1: If Yes, this feature is visible and available to sites, CRAs, or data managers on day 1.
-If No, this feature is either only visible to study designers or administrator users, or this feature requires configuration before it is visible to the clinical study team.
+- Day 1 Impact to Primary Users: This feature is visible and available to one or more primary user teams (Site Users, Clinical Team, and Coders) on day 1.
+Otherwise, this feature is either only visible to study designers or administrator users, it requires configuration before it is visible to primary users.

 - Users with Day 1 Visibility: This feature is visible to these users on day 1 if no configuration occurs.